 Music Education Pioneer

 Lifelong inspiration to a generation of little kids

 In memory of Charity Bailey, I have digitized my copy of the 1978 newspaper strike parody, Not the New York Times.
 Because of that strike, she never had a proper New York Times obituary even though she was an iconic New York resident.

 As one example, she was a 1950s folk singer who actually lived in Greenwich Village--yet she did not perform there.
 Instead, she taught there and she taught the only folk singer who actually grew up in the Village, Mary Travers of Peter, Paul, and Mary.

 And she hosted her own television show in 1954!
-Her name was in the NY Times TV listings as late as April 7, 1972.
+Her name was in the NY Times TV listings for 18 years, 1954 until April 7, 1972.

 For more about Not the New York Times, see the NtNYT Wikipedia article.

-A single episode of Charity Bailey's show was found at the University of Georia and is now digitized.
-Click here to see it on the UGA site.
+Click here to see the surviving episode on the UGA website.
 It's an early episode from 1955 that was submitted as a candidate for the Peabody award.

 This site was created in 2004 when only newspaper indexes were available on the web.
 The articles were on microfilm.
 Now, many more articles are available.
 Here's a remarkable article from 1928 when young Miss Bailey fought the Providence, RI school board over a teaching job.